 - In X/1999, Yuuto Kigai and Kanoe work in the Japanese government (he's an office worker in a Tokyo ward, she's the Sexy Secretary to the Prime Minister).
-Kanoe leads the Dragons of Earth and Yuuto is her right hand man.
+Kanoe leads the Dragons of Earth and Yuuto is her right-hand man.

-- Descendants Of Darkness gives us the Right Hand Hottie to Chief Konoe, Seiichirou Tatsumi.
+- Descendants of Darkness gives us the Right-Hand Hottie to Chief Konoe, Seiichirou Tatsumi.
 Very handsome, very smart, and has the power to manipulate shadows.

-- Mobile Suit Gundam's sidestory The Plot To Assassinate Gihren has an evil example in Gihren's secretary, Cecilia Irene, who is also an example of the dark type of Obstructive Bureaucrat.
-A coldly efficent young woman who acts like The Baroness, she is feared/respected by the top brass, pushes Gihren's special projects through the red tape, and acts as his keeper of the keys, handling all the black operations that the rest of the General Staff doesn't want to think about.
+- Mobile Suit Gundam's sidestory The Plot to Assassinate Gihren has an evil example in Gihren's secretary, Cecilia Irene, who is also an example of the dark type of Obstructive Bureaucrat.
+A coldly efficient young woman who acts like The Baroness, she is feared/respected by the top brass, pushes Gihren's special projects through the red tape, and acts as his keeper of the keys, handling all the black operations that the rest of the General Staff doesn't want to think about.